StarbirdTech/AI-Blueprints/generative-ai/text-generation-with-langchain/README.md

 ### Step 1: Create an AIstudio Project

 1. Create a **New Project** in AI Studio
-2. Select the template Text Generation with Langchain
+2. Select the template **Text Generation with Langchain**
 3. Add a title description and relevant tags.

 ### Step 2: Verify Project Files

 1. Launch a workspace.
-2. Navigate to `text-generation-with-langchain/notebooks/run-workflow.ipynb` to ensure all files were cloned correctly.
+2. Navigate to `text-generation-with-langchain/` to ensure all files were cloned correctly.

 ## Alternative Manual Setup